singingwolfboy/netlify-home/_posts/2015-9-11-instant-cache-invalidation.md

 So, you get a highly cached site which makes it load ultra fast.
 But at the same time you see your changes when you update, instantly.

 ![instant-cache-invalidation-joy.gif](/uploads/instant-cache-invalidation-joy.gif)
+*If the above didn’t register, laughing cute animal / baby + Betty White should leave no doubt.
+Instant Cache Invalidation is great thing.*

 ## The tech part